IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

         4. It queries the database for a `User` with a matching `username`.
         5. It then calls `verify_password()` to securely check the provided password against the stored `password_hash`.
         6.  **Security Note:** If the user is not found or the password does not match, it returns a generic 401 Unauthorized error.
 This prevents attackers from determining whether a username is valid or not (user enumeration).
-        7. If authentication is successful, it calls `create_access_token()`, passing the user's ID as the `sub` claim in the payload.
+        7. If authentication is successful **and** the account has `email_verified_at` populated, it calls `create_access_token()`.
+Accounts that skip verification now receive a 403 response explaining that activation is pending.
-        8. Finally, it constructs and returns a `TokenOut` response containing the access token and the user's profile information.
+        8. Finally, it constructs and returns a `TokenOut` response containing the access token and the user's profile information (including `email_verified`).

 #### 3.9.4 Endpoint: `OPTIONS /auth/login`